-Data for the Risk Dashboard is obtained from both public sources (market data) and the quarterly supervisory reporting of 30 large European insurance groups to EIOPA (fast-track reporting)4.
+Data for the Risk Dashboard is obtained from both public sources (market data) and the quarterly supervisory reporting of 30 large European insurance groups to EIOPA (fast-track reporting).
+The reporting entities report on a best efforts basis, so that not all groups supply data for all indicators.
 Data availability for Risk Dashboard purposes is expected to improve substantially with the introduction of Solvency II reporting.